Ramprasad-KM/python-apps/multiprocessing-app/Readme.md

-# This is an example Python app which runs in Kubernetes as a service and makes use of multiprocessing.
+This is an example Python app which runs in Kubernetes as a service and makes use of multiprocessing.
 It exposes these APIs:
-# /start - kills all processes and starts 5 processes which keep running
-# /stop - stops running processes
+    /start - kills all processes and starts 5 processes which keep running /stop - stops running processes
-# /status - gets the number of running processes
+    /status - gets the number of running processes

-# Follow all the steps if you want to build the app locally and deploy
-# Otherwise, skip steps 1-4 and start from step-5
+**Note**: Follow all the steps if you want to build the app locally and deploy.
+Otherwise, skip steps 1-4 and start from step-5

 1. pip install flask